Attempting to breach into Esports.

 WILDCARD: RAINBOW SIX HEROES

 Not so much with Rainbow Six: Siege.
-Each operative only can uses a couple different firearms a piece and retains their association with their original counter-terrorism unit.
-Character customization is extremely limited as well, and also locked behind a paywall.
+Each Operator only can uses a couple different firearms a piece and retains their association with their original units.
+Character customization is extremely limited as well, with large portions of it locked behind a paywall.
 There were also a number of concessions that Ubisoft made with Rainbow Six: Siege in the realism department, like changing the way that destruction worked from the original trailer where the idea originally was to allow destruction of just about surface.
 Additionally, boarding up windows and setting barricades is a snap, but likely for the sake of making gameplay less of a chore.

-Unlocking DLC Operatives without paying for them with cold hard cash though… Holy crap.
-I can understand having it available as a paid unlock to some degree, but it takes forever to save up enough Renown to afford even just one DLC character.
-Don’t worry though; you can unlock them without spending any Renown by paying $20 for the Year 1 Operatives, or $30 for the Year 2 Operatives.
+Unlocking DLC Operators without paying for them with cold hard cash though… Holy crap.
+I can understand having it available as a paid unlock to some degree, but it takes forever to save up enough currency to afford even just one DLC character.
+Don’t worry though; you can unlock them without spending real money to automatically unlock new characters, for a steep price.

-I just lament the changes a little I guess.
+I just hate the changes a little I guess.
+I suppose that makes a miserly curmudgeon.

 The key to having a good time with Rainbow Six: Siege is to let go of any of your attachments to the series proper.
 Despite being pared back a great deal, it’s still frantic fun, as long as you’re looking for a fairly basic multiplayer experience.
 I’d still love to see Ubisoft make a Rainbow Six title that is a little closer to the roots of the series, but that may be a pipe dream at this point.